jack-luke/go-gin-template/README.md

 | `error` | string | The error message, if there was one. | "Error #01: MQTT broker not connected\n" |

 ### Metrics
+Prometheus metrics are recorded using the default registry.

 | Name | Type | Labels | Description |
 | --- | --- | --- | --- |
 | `http_requests_total` | Counter | method, route, status | Total number of HTTP requests. |